All-ACC First Team (2017 & 2018)

 2018 Davis Cup (Tunisia)

-Is 11-1 on the season at the No. 1 and 2 positions and 8-2 in doubles with partner Guy Iradukunda…in the first weekend of the season went 3-0 in singles and 2-0 in doubles…clinched the match against the No. 24 Texas Tech on January 8…Alex Sendegeya of Texas Tech on court one in three sets, 4-6, 6-3, 6-1…went 3-0 in singles and 2-0 in doubles in the Florida State Spring Invitational to help lead the Seminoles to a championship…went 2-0 against East Tennessee and Florida Gulf Coast (Jan.
+Went 19-6 in singles with six ranked wins as a mainstay at the No. 1 position… achieved a 12-10 record in doubles with two ranked wins… earned first team All-ACC honors for the second straight season…was named ITA Southeast Region Player to Watch… earned a spot in the NCAA Singles Championship and finished with a career-high ranking of No. 30…in the first weekend of the season went 3-0 in singles and 2-0 in doubles…clinched the match against the No. 24 Texas Tech on January 8…Alex Sendegeya of Texas Tech on court one in three sets, 4-6, 6-3, 6-1…went 3-0 in singles and 2-0 in doubles in the Florida State Spring Invitational to help lead the Seminoles to a championship…went 2-0 against East Tennessee and Florida Gulf Coast (Jan.
 20) with a 6-3, 6-1 win on court two against FGCU and a 6-3, 6-3 win on court one against ETSU…won his first match of ITA Kickoff Weekend with a 6-2, 6-4 win on court one against Purdue (Jan.
 27)…clinched the match against No. 50 Clemson (Mar.
 5) with a 2-6, 6-3, 7-5 comeback win on court two…was the first to finish at Pepperdine (Mar.
-12) with a 6-3, 6-2 win on court one.
+12) with a 6-3, 6-2 win on court one…Gave the Seminoles a 5-1 lead against Drake (Mar.
+16) after winning tiebreakers in both of his two sets…earned his first win of the season against a nationally ranked opponent with a 6-2, 6-1 win against No. 53 Carlos Divar of Georgia Tech on court one (Mar.
+18)…took down No. 24 Alexis Galarneau of NC State on court one and defeated their No. 63 ranked doubles pair of Michael Ogden/Alexis Galarneau 6-4 en route to taking down No. 23 NC State 4-0 (Mar.
+23)…earned his third ranked singles win of the season with a 6-0, 3-6, 6-1 win over No. 98 Parker Wynn of Louisville (Mar.
+29)…earned his fourth ranked win with a 7-5, 7-6 win over No. 36 Alex Lebedev of Notre Dame (Apr.
+15)…earned his fifth ranked win of the season with a win over No. 11 Nicolas Alverez in straight sets, 7-6, 7-5 (Apr.
+22)…defeated Duke’s No. 17 Nicolas Alvarez for the second time in a week, 7-6, 6-1 (Apr.
+27)… won his match in the first round of the NCAA Tournament with a 6-0, 6-1 win on court one against Alabama State (May 11)…

 Did not participate in play during the fall season